Robby Anderson Player Prop Bets for NFL Week 12 | Carolina vs. Miami 11/28/2021

 - Anderson (five red zone targets) has been the recipient of 14.3% of his team's 35 red zone pass attempts.

-- The Panthers, who rank 20th in the NFL in points scored, have attempted a pass 54.7% of the time while running the football 45.3% of the time.
+- The Panthers, who rank 20th in the NFL in points scored, have attempted a pass 54.7% of the time while opting for the ground attack 45.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Anderson's matchup with the Dolphins.